Automatic differentiation: Reverse accumulation

 In reverse accumulation AD, the dependent variable to be differentiated is fixed and the derivative is computed with respect to each sub-expression recursively.
 In a pen-and-paper calculation, the derivative of the outer functions is repeatedly substituted in the chain rule:

 In reverse accumulation, the quantity of interest is the adjoint, denoted with a bar $\bar w_i$; it is a derivative of a chosen dependent variable with respect to a subexpression $w_i$:

 Using the chain rule, if $w_i$ has successors in the computational graph:

 Reverse accumulation traverses the chain rule from outside to inside, or in the case of the computational graph in Figure 3, from top to bottom.
 The example function is scalar-valued, and thus there is only one seed for the derivative computation, and only one sweep of the computational graph is needed to calculate the (two-component) gradient.
 This is only half the work when compared to forward accumulation, but reverse accumulation requires the storage of the intermediate variables w_{i} as well as the instructions that produced them in a data structure known as a "tape" or a Wengert list (however, Wengert published forward accumulation, not reverse accumulation), which may consume significant memory if the computational graph is large.
 This can be mitigated to some extent by storing only a subset of the intermediate variables and then reconstructing the necessary work variables by repeating the evaluations, a technique known as rematerialization.
 Checkpointing is also used to save intermediary states.

 The operations to compute the derivative using reverse accumulation are shown in the table below (note the reversed order):

 The data flow graph of a computation can be manipulated to calculate the gradient of its original calculation.
 This is done by adding an adjoint node for each primal node, connected by adjoint edges which parallel the primal edges but flow in the opposite direction.
 The nodes in the adjoint graph represent multiplication by the derivatives of the functions calculated by the nodes in the primal.
 For instance, addition in the primal causes fanout in the adjoint; fanout in the primal causes addition in the adjoint; a unary function y = f(x) in the primal causes x̄ = ȳ f′(x) in the adjoint; etc.

+Implementation

+Pseudo code

+Reverse accumulation requires two passes: In the forward pass, the function is evaluated first and the partial results are cached.
+In the reverse pass, the partial derivatives are calculated and the previously derived value is backpropagated.
+The corresponding method call expects the expression Z to be derived and seeded with the derived value of the parent expression.
+For the top expression, Z differentiated with respect to Z, this is 1.
+The method traverses the expression tree recursively until a variable is reached and adds the current seed value to the derivative expression.